maneesha/pelicanblog/content/2017/programming/pandas_sumbygroup.md

 Category: Programming
 Tags: python, pandas

 For a long time, I've had this hobby project exploring Philadelphia City Council election data.
-I've learned no one has this data collected in a consistent, normalized manner.
-Vote counts were presented in different ways (as explored in this blog post), candidate names were presented differently (with a middle initial in one election and without it in another).
+I've learned no agency has this data collected or maintained in a consistent, normalized manner.
+From election to election, vote counts are presented in different ways (as explored in this blog post), candidate names are presented differently (for example, with a middle initial in one election and without it in another), or the word "DISTRICT" in an office name is abbreviated in some elections but not others (seen below but not explored in this post).
 Part of my plan for normalizing data came from exploring a couple of data sets from Philadelphia elections.
-It looked like for any given ward and division, there was a count for the number of absentee ballots, provisional ballots, and machine ballots.
+It looked like for any given ward and division, there was a count for the number of absentee ballots, provisional ballots, and machine ballots cast for each candidate.

 For example, here's an excerpt of the results for ward 1 division 3 in the 2015 General Election:
 ```
+ward,division,ballot_type,office,candidate,party,vote_count
 1,3,"A","DISTRICT COUNCIL - 1ST DISTRICT","Write In","",0
 1,3,"A","DISTRICT COUNCIL - 1ST DISTRICT","MARK F SQUILLA","DEMOCRATIC",27
 1,3,"M","DISTRICT COUNCIL - 1ST DISTRICT","Write In","",0
 1,3,"M","DISTRICT COUNCIL - 1ST DISTRICT","MARK F SQUILLA","DEMOCRATIC",220
-1,3,"P","DISTRIT COUNCIL - 1ST DISTRICT","Write In","",0
+1,3,"P","DISTRICT COUNCIL - 1ST DISTRICT","Write In","",0
 1,3,"P","DISTRICT COUNCIL - 1ST DISTRICT","MARK F SQUILLA","DEMOCRATIC",2
 ```

 However, here's an excerpt of the results for ward 1 division 3 in the 2011 General Election, where there were two lines for machine ballots (M) for each candidate.
+(As an aside, yes, this candidate consistently runs unopposed.)
 ```
+ward,division,ballot_type,office,candidate,party,vote_count
-1,3,A,DISTRICT COUNCIL - 1ST DIST,MARK F SQUILLA,DEMOCRATIC,1
+1,3,"A","DISTRICT COUNCIL - 1ST DIST","MARK F SQUILLA","DEMOCRATIC",1
-1,3,A,DISTRICT COUNCIL - 1ST DIST,Write In,,0
+1,3,"A","DISTRICT COUNCIL - 1ST DIST","Write In,,0
-1,3,M,DISTRICT COUNCIL - 1ST DIST,MARK F SQUILLA,DEMOCRATIC,65
+1,3,"M","DISTRICT COUNCIL - 1ST DIST","MARK F SQUILLA","DEMOCRATIC",65
-1,3,M,DISTRICT COUNCIL - 1ST DIST,MARK F SQUILLA,DEMOCRATIC,69
+1,3,"M","DISTRICT COUNCIL - 1ST DIST","MARK F SQUILLA","DEMOCRATIC",69
-1,3,M,DISTRICT COUNCIL - 1ST DIST,Write In,,0
+1,3,"M","DISTRICT COUNCIL - 1ST DIST","Write In",,0
-1,3,M,DISTRICT COUNCIL - 1ST DIST,Write In,,0
+1,3,"M","DISTRICT COUNCIL - 1ST DIST","Write In",,0
-1,3,P,DISTRICT COUNCIL - 1ST DIST,MARK F SQUILLA,DEMOCRATIC,2
+1,3,"P","DISTRICT COUNCIL - 1ST DIST","MARK F SQUILLA","DEMOCRATIC",2
-1,3,P,DISTRICT COUNCIL - 1ST DIST,Write In,,0
+1,3,"P","DISTRICT COUNCIL - 1ST DIST","Write In",,0
 ```

 When asked, the City Commissioners office said that this was a an error and that they'd fix it.
 They said it was because it represented each machine count rather than the total, but couldn't explain why two records existed in polling places where there were three machines.

 My database required that (ward, division, ballot_type, office, candidate) were unique.
 So while I had written scripts to populate my database from the csv data where there was one line for each  (ward, division, ballot_type, office, candidate) set, that didn't work when there were multiple lines.
 I thought I could re-write my script so that if (ward, division, ballot_type, office, candidate) existed, then it would simply add to the vote count.
-I decided instead to sum the vote counts by the  (ward, division, ballot_type, office, candidate) group before putting it in the database.
+That seemed error prone to me, so I decided instead to sum the vote counts by the (ward, division, ballot_type, office, candidate) group before putting it in the database.

 For this I used Python's Pandas library.